What Is A Double Bet? – How to Calculate Double Bets

-Double Bet refers to two distinct selections that are rolled into one bet.
+Double bet refers to two distinct selections that are rolled into one bet.
 Thanks to the combined odds, this bet type offers better value as compared to individual wagers.

-What is a Double Bet?
+What Is a Double Bet?

-A Double Bet occurs when a punter places a wager on two different selections, on two separate events on the same bet slip.
+This kind of bet occurs when a punter places a wager on two different selections, on two separate events on the same bet slip.
 Doubles bets are probably the simplest accumulator out there and in order to get a pay-out on your stake, both the selections must win.
 However, it’s important to emphasize that you will only be betting on the winner of the event.

 Here is your list of season-end Premier League predictions.

-What is Each-way Double Betting?
+What Is Each-way Double Betting?

 Each-way betting (stated as E/W) usually applies to horse racing and tennis.
 This consists of two parts – a WIN wager and PLACE wager.
 While the former implies that your selection wins the race, the PLACE component requires the horse to finish anywhere within the top four or five.
 However, this will vary across bookmakers.